 Bait animals are used to test the fighting ability of any fighter dog.
 They are usually tied up, and then the fighting dog is let loose.
 These training methods also include killing and torturing other animals to test the fighting dog's strength.

 Records show that most bait animals are attained through dog adoption scams, stealing people’s pets, adopting pets from shelters under the pretense that the pet is going to a good home, and applying for “free to good home” ads.
-There are stories circling around about Americans being scammed in online puppy sales.
+Stories are circling about Americans being scammed in online puppy sales.
 That's why you must never advertise your pet online where you can’t go see where the animals will be going.

 We’ve compiled a list of some of the most popular fighting dog breeds out there, going back centuries ago.
 Some of these fighting dogs were bred from the beginning for this purpose, while it was realized later on that other similar dogs may be good in the pit, too.